ChhaviPan23/Differential-Privacy-and-Boosting/README.md

 Although we have loaded the dataset from the scikit learn library but the link of the data is provided below https://www.kaggle.com/datasets/camnugent/california-housing-prices

+## Platform to run
+The code can simply be run on pc or google colab.